tbali0524/cg-ai/README.md

     * with build failure: 42
     * with partial test failure: 23
         * most test failures could be fixed manually by small changes.
+    * submitted to CG: 647 (I had 166 puzzles with manual translations already submitted earlier)

 * overall success rate (after some manual fixes): ~93%

+* OpenAI usage
+    * spending: ~17€ (could have been less if starting with `gpt-5-mini` for easy puzzles)
+    * 913 requests
+    * 961K input tokens
+    * 2929K output tokens

+## TODOs

+* Add support and test with local run of Ollama open source models (e-g- Gemma3)
+* Fix the `--submit` functionality

-## Internal note
+### Internal note

-TODO: What is the correct way to submit a puzzle solution to Codingame without using the UI, through API?
+What is the correct way to submit a puzzle solution to Codingame without using the UI, through API?
 What I tried but still not working:

 * (1) Sending POST to `https://www.codingame.com/services/Puzzle/generateSessionFromPuzzlePrettyId` with request body `[my-numeric-userid, "puzzle-name", false]`, and with cookies `cgSession` and `godfatherId` set.
 The response should have a `handle` element to use in next step.
 * (2) Sending POST to `https://www.codingame.com/services/TestSession/submit` with request body `["handle", {"code": "my-source-code", "programmingLanguageId": "python-or-whatever"}, null]`.
 Response should be a _report-id_ for next step.